aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/count-number-of-cells-in-the-worksheet/_index.md

     // Access first worksheet
     Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Print number of cells in the Worksheet std::cout << "Number of Cells: " << worksheet.GetCells().GetCount() << std::endl;
+    // Print number of cells in the worksheet std::cout << "Number of Cells: " << worksheet.GetCells().GetCount() << std::endl;

     // In case the number of cells is greater than 2147483647, use CountLarge